-Semco Style Stories Article
+Semco Style Stories with Ivy Global, Netherlands

 First off, let’s introduce the guest speakers of the very first episode of ‘Semco Style Stories’!
 Jorn is the founder of Ivy Global, which he established in 2014.
 He is an enthusiast by nature with the dream of creating a platform for students that will help them bridge their path to the industry.
 He shared that dream with Erik, who was the first one to join Ivy Global in 2015.
 With both sharing an entrepreneurial drive, Jorn and Erik decided to partner up.
 Even before the partnership Jorn had been incorporating Semco-like principles into the organization.

 Coming from backgrounds where both of them had to endure the rigidity of bureaucracy, they wanted something else for their organization and the young people they employed.
 And with that, they believe, comes a unique business approach.
 And so they did just that!
 No job descriptions were created, no formal management was set-up, no registrations of holidays or days off, no one telling you what to do, and total transparency in their finances.
 These Semco-like principles were all implemented from the start and seemed to be the foundation of their successes.
 Since their start in 2014, Ivy Global had grown into an organization that employed 50 to 60 people in 2018.
 Both Jorn and Erik felt like true entrepreneurs who now employed well-performing and responsible individuals.
 Ivy Global was in the spring of their organizational existence.
 Or, so it seemed.
 But, as the saying goes in Dutch, “April does what he wants”.
 Ivy Global was no exception.
 On the road to their success, they had to face several challenges.

 Responsibility Beyond the Individual

 Jorn and Erik realized that they were still telling others what to do and therefore controlling the organization.
 It was hard to spot however, since both felt they employed highly responsible and high-performing individuals.
 Deadlines were met and new offices were created in other cities.
 So the question was where did it all go wrong?
 It started with individuals being responsible for their own work, but at the same time they lacked responsibility when it came to the long-term vision of the organization.

 Transparency in their finances was present, but it was still only Jorn who read them and acted accordingly.
 That meant that only Jorn and Erik were able to connect the long-term vision of Ivy Global with their day-to-day responsibilities.
 According to Jorn, this meant “that we had to find out self-managed was not the same as self-directed”.
 And, indeed, implementing Semco-like principles such as full transparency and no job descriptions does not imply that an organization is self-directed.
 Strategic awareness and long-term thinking are necessary for all members of the organization to enter the road to self-directed teams.